mozilla/node-convict/packages/convict/README.md

 In order to help detect misconfigurations, convict allows you to define a format for each setting.
 By default, convict checks if the value of the property has the same type (according to `Object.prototype.toString.call`) as the default value specified in the schema.
 You can define a custom format checking function in the schema by setting the `format` property.

-convict provides several predefined formats for validation that you can use ([using node-validator](https://github.com/chriso/node-validator#list-of-validation-methods).
+convict provides several predefined formats for validation that you can use.
 Most of them are self-explanatory:

 * `*` - any value is valid
 * `int`
 * `port`
 * `windows_named_pipe`
 * `port_or_windows_named_pipe`
-* `url`
-* `email`
-* `ipaddress` - IPv4 and IPv6 addresses
 * `nat` - positive integer (natural number)

+You can find other format [here](https://www.npmjs.com/search?q=keywords:convict-format).

 If `format` is set to one of the built-in JavaScript constructors, `Object`, `Array`, `String`, `Number`, `RegExp`, or `Boolean`, validation will use Object.prototype.toString.call to check that the setting is the proper type.